 Will New York Law School arrange for housing in London?

-- New York Law School will not arrange for housing in London.
+- New York Law School will not arrange for housing.

-- Students will be responsible for making their own housing arrangements.
+- Students will be responsible for finding their own accommodations.

 - While London does have many colleges and universities, they rent out rooms to their own students for a semester or for the entire academic year which ends in late-June.
 In contrast, New York Law School’s academic year ends in mid-May.